bndF1/Podcasts-demo-app/README.md

 This deployment is hosted on Vercel and represents the latest version of the application.
 Feel free to visit the link to see the project in action.

-Note: The instance will spin down with inactivity, which can delay requests by 50 seconds or more.
+`Note :: The instance will spin down with inactivity, which can delay requests by 50 seconds or more.`

 ## 🤝 Contributing